 So I don't think anyone is saying that there's a white terror army.

-That's just Tucker creating a ludicrous straw man to argue against, since he really doesn't have a leg to stand on against a real argument, which is there's a bunch of violent white supremacist and white nationalist groups, many of them who are either ideologically aligned with the, quote, Trump secretly won the 2020 election campaign, Or who recognize that that's a really fertile recruiting pool for them to try and exploit.
+That's just Tucker creating a ludicrous straw man to argue against, since he really doesn't have a leg to stand on against a real argument, which is there's a bunch of violent white supremacist and white nationalist groups, many of them who are either ideologically aligned with the, quote, Trump secretly won the 2020 election campaign, or who recognize that that's a really fertile recruiting pool for them to try and exploit.

-It's weird how Tucker is so upset about these corrupt people who got us into the Iraq War, considering that he supported and promoted it.
+It's weird how Tucker is so upset about these corrupt people who got us into the Iraq war, considering that he supported and promoted it.

-He's since rebranded as an anti-intervention-type populist, so he plays up this anti-war credibility, but it's nonsense for reasons that we'll get into later.
+He's since rebranded as an anti-intervention type populist, so he plays up this anti-war credibility, but it's nonsense for reasons that we'll get into later.

 It's just super weird.

-I am a born wealthy child with millions upon millions of dollars who supported the Iraq War, and you can't trust these wealthy elites who supported the Iraq War!
+I am a born wealthy child with millions upon millions of dollars who supported the Iraq war, and you can't trust these wealthy elites who supported the Iraq war.

 Also, that clip that's played of Biden at the end there is absolutely correct.

-An analysis compiled by the Center for Strategic and International Studies reviewed 893 incidents that met the definition of domestic terrorism in the United States that happened between January 1994 and May 8, 2020.
+An analysis compiled by the Center for Strategic and International Studies reviewed 893 incidents that met the definition of domestic terrorism in the United States that happened between January 1994 and May 8th, 2020.

-Their numbers showed that one, the vast majority of terrorist attacks and plots in the United States were committed by groups defined by a right-wing ideology, and two, In the six years leading up to 2020, the proportion of attacks carried out by right-wing groups has increased, with almost two-thirds of the attacks in 2019 being done by right-wing groups and over 90% in the period between January and May 8, 2020.
+And two, in the six years leading up to 2020, the proportion of attacks carried out by right-wing groups has increased, with almost two-thirds of the attacks in 2019 being done by right-wing groups and over 90% in the period between January and May 8th, 2020.

 Right-wing groups were responsible for a greater percentage of terrorism than any other type of group for almost every year on the chart, with the exception of a few years in the early 2000s, where right-wing groups kind of went into a lull after 9-11, and left-wing groups like the Animal Liberation Front and the Earth Liberation Front carried out targeted attacks against property.